MicrosoftDocs/VBA-Docs/api/Word.Conflict.Range.md

 # Conflict.Range Property (Word)

- Returns a[Range](Word.Range.md) object that represents the portion of a document that is contained in the specified object.
+ Returns a [Range](Word.Range.md) object that represents the portion of a document that is contained in the specified object.
 Read-only.

 ## Syntax